-For some, “it’s the most wonderful time of the year” for reasons worth singing about, but for others, winter in the Northeast hits a sour note.
+For some, “it’s the most wonderful time of the year” for reasons worth singing about.
+For others, winter in the Northeast hits a sour note.
 Snow, ice and freezing temperatures are more than just uncomfortable, they come with responsibilities like shoveling, salting, and in some cases, snowplowing.

 Home and small business owners are responsible for keeping their property well-maintained after a snowstorm or risk liabilities such as slips, falls and other damages.
 And operating a snowplow can be a risk in and of itself.